by Tony Attwood

 There is something about that backing which creates the smoke and flags of the battlefield, and which combines with the drive and vigor of the melody.
 The chord sequence is tantalizing – the first verse clearly using only one chord, while the later verses sometimes (but not always) add the descending chord sequence of the guitar around that basic minor.

 Eventually, as verse piles upon verse, we get to the final dénouement of the last two verses.
-Yes, it is simple stuff, and yes we’ve heard it a million times before in a million anti-war folk songs, but never better than this.
+Yes, it is simple stuff, and yes we’ve heard it a million times before in songs from the 19th and 20th century, but never better than this.

 “And I couldn’t help but think, through the thunder rolling and stink,